ShepardToTheStars/ctf/owasp-juice/bonus/nonexistent-user-admin-token/readme.md

 <img src="images/nonexistent-user-admin-token-admin-page.png">

 ### Differences from the Current SQL Injection Challenges

 All of the challenges want you to log in as an existing user (or it mentions NOT to use SQL injection).
+It also makes you use some more complex SQL injection using `UNION` and makes for an interesting challenge that differs from the other SQL injection challenges.
+Also makes you try to figure out the User table schema, either by applying more injection or trying to infer it.

 ### Differences from the Current JWT Challenges